spacebotwar-deprecated/space-bot-war-client/README.md

 TODO (In no particular order)
 ===========================
 - Some sort of Chat system
-- Some sort of code editor
+- Some sort of code editor (Kind of done, no syntax highlighting)
 - Setup [log4js](http://log4javascript.org/)
 - Start work on the Steampunk CSS styling/art
 - Perhaps a loading screen?
 Something to display while the JavaScript is being pulled in?
 Maybe?? :P